Multimodal Word Distributions: Related Work

 In exciting recent work, \citet{word2gauss} propose a Gaussian distribution to model each word.
 Their approach is significantly more expressive than typical point embeddings, with the ability to represent concepts such as \emph{entailment}, by having the distribution for one word (e.g. `music') encompass the distributions for sets of related words (`jazz' and `pop').
 However, with a unimodal distribution, their approach cannot capture multiple distinct meanings, much like most deterministic approaches.

 Recent work has also proposed deterministic embeddings that can capture polysemies, for example through a cluster centroid of context vectors \citep{multipleprototypes}, or an adapted skip-gram model with an EM algorithm to learn multiple latent representations per word \citep{multi_word_embs}. \citet{nonparam_multiprototype} also extends skip-gram with multiple prototype embeddings where the number of senses per word is determined by a non-parametric approach. \citet{topical_word_emb} learns topical embeddings based on latent topic models where each word is associated with multiple topics.
 Another related work by \citet{infinite_word_embs} models embeddings in infinite-dimensional space where each embedding can gradually represent incremental word sense if complex meanings are observed.
+Although independent of our work, we later found that \citet{gm_multiple_prototypes} proposed a similar model to ours; however, our setup obtains significantly improved results on all evaluation metrics.

 Probabilistic word embeddings have only recently begun to be explored, and have so far shown great promise.
-In this paper, we propose, to the best of our knowledge, the first probabilistic word embedding that can capture multiple meanings.
+In this paper, we propose probabilistic word embedding that can capture multiple meanings.
 We use a Gaussian mixture model which allows for a highly expressive distributions over words.
 At the same time, we retain scalability and analytic tractability with an expected likelihood kernel energy function for training.
 The model and training procedure harmonize to learn descriptive representations of words, with superior performance on several benchmarks.